Draskown/clover/docs/en/amls.md

 ### AMLS Article

 In this Article we will describe AMLS project.
-Namely, AMLS Optical stabilization, GPS holding, GPS following, Altitude holding, Grapling, Weather protection, Speed measurement and Illumination systems.
+Namely, AMLS Optical stabilization, GPS holding, GPS following, Altitude holding, Grappling, Weather protection, Speed measurement and Illumination systems.
 In addition, we will make clear of how it works and how it was done!

 ### Our main GitHub repository